Published · Last verified · Maintained by TamingDNS

 Remote-MTA: dns; us-smtp-inbound-1.mimecast.com Diagnostic-Code: smtp; 550-5.7.1 [198.51.100.1 12] Message rejected.
 See https://www.mimecast.com/products/email-security/faq/ for more info.

 The mimecast.com MX hostname is the key identifier.
-The numeric code in brackets (e.g. [198.51.100.1 12]) is an internal Mimecast reference — the IP is your sending IP and the number is Mimecast's rejection reason code.
+The numeric code in brackets (e.g. [198.51.100.1 12]) is an internal Mimecast reference.
+The IP is your sending IP and the number is Mimecast's rejection reason code.

 Mimecast appends a numeric reason code in square brackets after the sending IP in rejection messages.
 These codes identify the category of rejection: